 Weight of sample analyzed

-2.2.4 Determination of Saponin
+2.2.4: Determination of Saponin

 Exactly 5g of the sample was put into 20% acetic acid in ethanol and allowed to stand in a water bath at 500C for 24 hours.
 This was filtered, and the extract was concentrated using a water bath to one-quarter of the original volume.
 Concentrated NH4OH was added drop-wise to the extract until the precipitate was complete.
 The whole solution was allowed to settle and the precipitate was collected by filtration and weighed.
 The saponin content was weighed and calculated in percentage (Obadoni and Ochuko, 2001).